morfredus/ESP32-Diagnostic-Arduino-IDE/README.md

 Comprehensive **multilingual** diagnostic tool for ESP32 microcontrollers, accessible via web interface.
 Automatically tests all hardware components, analyzes memory, scans peripherals and generates detailed reports.

-**What's new in v2.6.0**: Removed TFT screen handling, expanded OLED tooling with per-step controls, and streamlined I2C reconfiguration for the display.
+**What's new in v2.8.10**: A slimmer wireless banner now keeps the IP address visible alongside WiFi/Bluetooth indicators and the tab menu sticks to the top of the screen, so navigation and connectivity states remain accessible while scrolling.

 ## ✨ Features